-The Board of Directors has adopted a Code of Ethics which is applicable to all employees of the Company, including its principal executive officer and senior financial officer.
-The Code of Ethics may be found on our website at www.vivus.com or a copy can be provided upon request made by email to ir@vivus.com or by writing to us at VIVUS, Inc., Attention: Chief Financial Officer, 1172 Castro Street, Mountain View, CA 94040.
+The Board of Directors has adopted a Code of Ethics which is applicable to all of our employees, including its principal executive officer and senior financial officer.
+The Code of Ethics may be found on our website at www.vivus.com.
 VIVUS will disclose any amendment to the Code of Ethics or waiver of a provision of the Code of Ethics, including the name of the person to whom the waiver was granted, on our website on the Investor Relations page.